The Wellbeing Needs of Baby Boomers

 Action: Create a clear sickness policy

-Offering your employees a 24/7 GP and psychological wellbeing helpline provides a confidential and convenient place to get any support they need around these illnesses.
+Offering your employees a 24/7 GP and mental health helpline provides a confidential and convenient place to get any support they need around these illnesses.
 This could also reduce the amount of sickness-related absences.

 While life expectancy in this age group has increased, the prevalence of disease has not improved in recent years, according to the NHS.